okteto/external-resources-tf-aws/README.md

 - SQS Queues
 - S3 Buckets

-> Alternatively if you are using Okteto Self-Hosted, you can configure your instance to use an AWS role instead of using an Acess Key and Secret Access Key.
+> Alternatively if you are using Okteto Self-Hosted, you can configure your instance to use an AWS role instead of using an Access Key and Secret Access Key.

 Once this is configured, anyone with access to your Okteto instance will be able to deploy an development environment automatically, including the required cloud infrastructure.